 Carnitas is a traditional Mexican dish, which translates as “little meats” in English.
 It is generally made from braising pork for three to four hours.
 Towards the end of cooking, the heat is turned up and the outside of the meat is crisped.
 It is then shredded and served with tortillas or rice.

-Because this is a vegan recipe and not a meat recipe, I had to think about how to create moisture, flavor, and that satisfying crisp on the outside of the soy curl.
+Because this is a vegan soy curl taco meat recipe and not a meat recipe, I had to think about how to create moisture, flavor, and that satisfying crisp on the outside of the soy curl.
 While it takes a bit of time to shred soy curls, it provides a visual impact that is more akin to traditional carnitas.
 It also makes it easier for the marinade to add flavor, and makes it easier to crisp in the oven before serving.
-It’s worth the time to sit down with some hydrated soy curls in a collinder and shred them to bits into a slow cooker.
+It’s worth the time to sit down with some hydrated soy curls in a colander and shred them to bits into a slow cooker.

 If you don’t have time to shred or broil in the oven, this is still a fantastic marinade.
 It tastes even better the next day.
 When it’s time to eat, enjoy it on tortillas, over rice, or on loaded nachos.
 Cover it in cilantro-lime slaw, avocados, vegan cheese, lime juice.